Rbfinch/grepq/README.md

 >[!NOTE]
 Other than when the `tune` command is run (see below), a FASTQ record is deemed to match (and hence provided in the output) when _any_ of the regex patterns in the pattern file match the sequence field of the FASTQ record.

-**6. Tune your pattern file and enumerate variants with the `tune` command**
+**6. Tune your pattern file and enumerate named and unnamed variants with the `tune` command**

 Use the `tune` command (`grepq tune -h` for instructions) in a simple shell script to update the number and order of regex patterns in your pattern file according to their matched frequency, further targeting and speeding up the filtering process.

 Specifying the `-c` option to the `tune` command will output the matched substrings and their frequencies, ranked from highest to lowest.

-When the patterns file is given in JSON format, then specifying the `-c`, `--names`, `--json-matches` and `--variants` options to the `tune` command will output the matched pattern variants and their corresponding counts in JSON format to a file called `matches.json`, allowing named regex sets and named regex patterns.
+When the patterns file is given in JSON format, then specifying the `-c`, `--names`, `--json-matches` and `--variants` options to the `tune` command will output the matched pattern variants and their corresponding counts in JSON format to a file called `matches.json`, allowing named regex sets, named regex patterns, and named and unnamed variants.
 See `examples/16S-iupac.json` for an example of a JSON pattern file and `examples/matches.json` for an example of the output of the `tune` command in JSON format.

 ```bash
 # For each matched pattern in a search of the first 20000 records of a gzip-compressed FASTQ file, print the pattern and the number of matches to a JSON file called matches.json, and include the top three most frequent variants of each pattern, and their respective counts